-Attending your scheduled meetings at the right time is professional etiquette.
-However, things can sometimes go wrong because of a personal emergency or work conflict, requiring you to cancel the meeting.
-Whatever the reason, doing this without upsetting your client can be tricky.
+Attending your scheduled meetings is professional etiquette.
+However, things can go wrong due to a personal emergency or work conflict, forcing you to cancel the meeting.
+Whatever the reason may be, canceling a meeting without upsetting your client can be tricky.
+If handled wrong, it can reflect poorly on you, lead to further misunderstandings, and make a client less eager to work together again in the future

-We hope this article educates you about the best practices for meeting cancellation, as well as how to write meeting cancellation emails without upsetting the client.
-We've included some email examples that you can use as a reference.
+So, if you need to call a meeting off, it's helpful to know how to do it in a way that won't upset anyone.
+In this article, we'll talk about the best practices for meeting cancellation, as well as how to write meeting cancellation emails without upsetting your client.
+We've also included some email examples that you can use as a reference.
+Let's get started!

 Why is last-minute meeting cancellation a bad practice?